luismiguelcasadodiaz/CPP_06/README.md

 ### Parser definition

-Here's the BNF syntax for C++98 literals that you need to parse:
+Here's the BNF syntax for C++98 literals to parse:

 ### CHAR
 ```bnf